James F. Reed

-James Frazier Reed (November 14, 1800 – July 24, 1874) was an Irish-American businessman and soldier and a pioneer in the American West, notable for being an organizing member of the ill-fated Donner Party emigration to California in 1846.
+James Frazier Reed (November 14, 1800 – July 24, 1874) was an Irish-American businessman, soldier and pioneer in the American West, notable for being an organizing member of the ill-fated Donner Party emigration to California in 1846.

 Early life

-Born in County Armagh, United Kingdom of Great Britain and Ireland (now Northern Ireland), Reed claimed to be of noble Polish stock.
-After the death of his father, he emigrated with his mother to the United States.
+Born in County Armagh, Kingdom of Ireland (now Northern Ireland), Reed emigrated with his mother to the United States after the death of his father.
 Once there, his mother sent him to live with a family member in Virginia, where he worked as a clerk in the family store.
 In about 1825, Reed moved to Illinois, where he took an interest in mining.
 While living there, Reed ran several businesses and took part in the Black Hawk War of 1832, serving with Abraham Lincoln.